Skyhawk172/PythonLOCI/README.md

 ##ApplyLOCI.py
 Script that runs the AlignImages and LOCI modules on the specified data.
 The script uses command-line arguments and, by design, expects the PSF files to contain a string with "runXX" in it in order to process a given run number.
+By default, it will process all the runs in the specified directory, unless the --run flag is used.

-To run it, simply type:

-python ApplyLOCI.py directory_to_PSFs [--run RunNumber]
+To run it, simply type: python ApplyLOCI.py directory_to_PSFs [--run RunNumber]

-For more information:

-python ApplyLOCI.py --help
+For more information: python ApplyLOCI.py --help